xbeat/Machine-Learning/README.md

 Introduction to Python for Data Science

 Python has indeed become a popular language for data science and analysis.
 Its simplicity, readability, and extensive ecosystem of libraries make it an excellent tool for handling and visualizing data.
 In this presentation, we'll explore key Python techniques and libraries for data manipulation and visualization, focusing on built-in functionalities and implementing core concepts from scratch.

+## Explaining Feature Importance in Decision Trees

+Understanding Decision Trees and Feature Importance

+Decision trees are powerful machine learning models that make decisions based on a series of questions about the input features.
+Feature importance in decision trees quantifies how much each feature contributes to the model's predictions.
+This concept is crucial for understanding the model's behavior and identifying the most influential features in the dataset.

 ## Multilingual Sentence Encoding with PyTorch